jfsimon/GMapBundle/README.md

     gmap.options:
         polyline_encoder:
             accuracy: 5 # should not be changed !
-            levels: 4 # the lesvels number (called numLevels in the Google's documentation)
+            levels: 4 # the levels number (called numLevels in the Google's documentation)
             zoom: 3 # the zoom factor
             endpoints: true # indicate if endpoints should be forced

-You can read more about in this stuff in the
+You can read more about in this stuff in
 [Google's documentation](http://code.google.com/apis/maps/documentation/utilities/polylinealgorithm.html).